JorisCaudard/SMILES2Spec/README.md

 ## Description

-This repository contents consists of mys tage projetc in 2024, during my M1 Maths&IA at Université Paris-Saclay.
+This repository contents consists of my internship's project in 2024, during my M1 Maths&IA at Université Paris-Saclay.
 It consists of several notebooks and packages containing various versions of prediction model for vibrationnal spectra.

 These models were developed in order to predict IR vibrational spectra of various molecules, encoded in the form of SMILES.
 It utilizes the recent ChemBERTa models in order to encode these SMILES, then predict the IR vibrational spectrum in the form of an aborbance vector.